refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 };
 ```

-All hooks are similar and you need to update your auth hooks according to the new system.
+Though auth hooks should be familiar, they need to updated according to the new system.

 [Please refer to the hooks documentation for more information.](/docs/api-reference/core/providers/auth-provider.md/#hooks-and-components)

 ## Backward compatibility

-:::note

 **refine** still supports the `authProvider@v3` for backward compatibility.
-We changed name to `legacyAuthProvider` and it will be removed in the next major version.
+We changed its name to `legacyAuthProvider` and it will be removed in the next major version.
 If you want to continue using the `authProvider@v3` you can use it as `legacyAuthProvider` in your project.

 ```diff
 - import { AuthProvider } from "@refinedev/core";